 Observed Regional Changes

-Over the past few decades, the land where the Navajo Nation resides has become much hotter and drier.
-Streams that flowed in the nineteen eighties are now dry washes that never, or rarely flow.
+Over the past few decades, Northern Arizona has gotten warmer, resulting in reduced water availability.
+The impacts of these changes vary throughout our region.
+For example, the U.S. Geological Society studied the changes in the land where the Navajo Nation resides and found that streams that flowed in the 1980's are now dry washes that never, or rarely flow.
 These hotter temperatures increase evaporation, making the soil drier and unsuitable for most plants.
-As a result, sand dunes are growing. to learn more about the impacts of climate change on Navajo Nation watch this video produced by the U.S. Geological Society.
+As a result, sand dunes are growing.
+To learn more about the impacts of climate change on Navajo Nation watch this video produced by the U.S. Geological Society.

 Rate of Change

 Over the course of Earth's history the climate has changed many times, experiencing climactic shifts from unbearably cold ice ages to periods of intense heat and drought.
-Today, it is not the fact that the climate is changing that is so alarming, but the rate at which this change is taking place and the fact that humans are the primary cause
+Today, it is not the fact that the climate is changing that is so alarming, but the rate at which this change is taking place and the fact that 97% of scientists agree humans are the primary cause.

 What is causing the change?